dereknovak/LS180-LS/study_guide2.md

 ## WHERE

-- The `WHERE` statement uses a conditional statement to identify which data of a relation should be modified.
+- The `WHERE` command uses a conditional statement to identify which data of a relation should be modified.

 ```sql
 SELECT column_name FROM table_name